-- 18. I have considered the factors favouring disclosure as set out in section 11B(3) [factors favouring access] of the FOI Act.
-The relevant factors being whether access to the document would: - (a) promote the objects of this Act (including all the matters set out in sections 3 and 3A); and - (b) inform debate on a matter of public importance. - 19.
-In my view, disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act). - 20.
+- 17. I have considered the factors favouring disclosure as set out in section 11B(3) [factors favouring access] of the FOI Act.
+The relevant factors being whether access to the document would: - (a) promote the objects of this Act (including all the matters set out in sections 3 and 3A); - (b) inform debate on a matter of public importance; - 18.
+In my view, disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act). - 19.
 Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
-The factors I find particularly relevant to this request are that release of this information could reasonably be expected to prejudice: - the protection of an individual's right to privacy; - the management function of an agency; and - the personnel management function of an agency. - 21.
+The factors I find particularly relevant to this request are that release of this information could reasonably be expected to prejudice: - the protection of an individual's right to privacy; - the interests of an individual or a group of individuals; - the management function of an agency; and - the personnel management function of an agency. - 20.
 It is in the public interest that Defence efficiently and productively operates with regard for the health and wellbeing of its personnel.
-The release of the names, email addresses and phone numbers of Defence personnel can reasonably be expected to prejudice the management and personnel management functions of Defence.
 Existing communication channels and processes enable efficient and appropriate liaison with the public.
-The direct contact details of Defence personnel should, therefore, not be disclosed, as the public interest against their disclosure outweighs the public interest in their release.
+The direct contact details of

+Defence personnel should, therefore, not be disclosed, as the public interest against their disclosure outweighs the public interest in their release.

-- 22. I have not taken any of the factors listed in section 11B(4) [irrelevant factors] of the FOI Act into account when making this decision. - 23.
-I am satisfied, based on the above particulars, that the public interest factors against disclosure outweigh the factors for disclosure and, on balance, that it is against the public interest to release the information to you.
-Accordingly, I find that the specified information is exempt under section 47E(d) of the FOI Act.
+- 21. I have not taken any of the factors listed in section 11B(4) [irrelevant factors] of the FOI Act into account when making this decision. - 22.
+I am satisfied, based on the above particulars, the public interest factors against disclosure outweigh the factors for disclosure, and that, on balance, it is against the public interest to release the information to you.
+Accordingly, I find that the information is exempt under section 47E(d) of the FOI Act.